balderdashy/sails-docs/controllers.md

+#Controllers

-# What is a Controller?
+## What is a Controller?
-Sails controllers work very similar to controllers in other MVC frameworks.
-Think of controllers being the middle man between your model and your views.
+Sails controllers work very similarly to controllers in other MVC frameworks.
+Think of controllers being the middleman between your model and your views.

-# Where are Controllers Defined?
+## Where are Controllers Defined?
 Controllers are defined in the **/api/controllers/** folder.
 By default when you create a controller using the command line, you can add additional arguments that represent the controller actions.